edibotopic/edibotopic-website/content/notes/_log.md

 _October 10th_

 We would harvest peat ("turf") when I was young.
 It was monotonous and backbreaking work.
-There are multiple stages across different days: cutting, turning, standing, bagging, drawing.
+There were multiple stages across different days: cutting, turning, standing, bagging, drawing.

 The cutting would be handled by a farmer.
-We would then turn the dozen or so long lines of turf so that the wet side could dry.
-Another day we would stand the turf in little castles to improve the drying.
-After that we would fill hundreds of bags and leave them lining the ground.
-Finally, we would each put three or four bags in a wheelbarrow at a time and draw them to a bank at the edge of the bog.
-These would later be dumped into a trailer to be taken home.
+We then turned over the dozen or so long lines of turf so that the wet underside could dry.
+Another day we would stand the turf in little castles to improve the drying rate.
+After that we would fill hundreds of bags with the dried turf and leave the filled bags lining the ground.
+Finally, we would each put three or four bags in a wheelbarrow at a time and draw them one-by-one to a bank at the edge of the bog.
+These would later be dumped into a large trailer to be taken home.

 I always found the peatland landscape ("the bog") incredibly bleak.
 Each stage had its own unique pains and frustrations.
 There was balancing a full wheelbarrow on a slippery plank sunk into a patch of wet marsh.
 There was arching over the ground trying to make mushy pieces of turf form an orderly castle.